thepranab/materials-for-max-qe2021-online-school/Day-3/REMOTE-HOW-TO.md

         kill-openconnect; sissa-openconnect

-  The *kill-openconnect* commands is just a precaution, because openconnect will hang if it is already running.
+  The *kill-openconnect* command is just a precaution, because openconnect will hang if it is already running.